At the Court at Buckingham Palace, the 28th day of April, 1951

 The King's Most Excellent Majesty in Council

-And Whereas the Secretary of State has laid the said report before Parliament together with the draft of this Order in Council for giving effect to certain of the recommendations contained in the report, which draft has been approved by resolution of each House of Parliament:
+And Whereas the Secretary of State has laid the said report before Parliament together with the draft of this Order in Council for giving effect to the recommendations contained in the report, which draft has been approved by resolution of each House of Parliament:

 (b) 12, 13 & 14 Geo.
 6. c.
 66.

 (c) 11 & 12 Geo.
 6. c.
 65.